oracle-livelabs/goldengate/oci-ggs-to-kafka/extracts-replicats/extracts-replicats.md

 Estimated time: 15 minutes

-### About Extracts and Replicats
+### About Extracts

 An Extract is a process that extracts, or captures, data from a source database.
-A Replicat is a process that delivers data to a target database.

 ### Objectives